 Take these banana waffles, they are as simple as they can be, and you only need everyday ingredients: flour, egg, milk, butter, vanilla extract and baking powder.
 Plus, mashed banana for added sweetness.

 Nothing else, well, apart from a waffle maker, which is essential.
 But, other than that, there is no need for much to enjoy some proper waffles to rival the ones in fancy restaurants - which, of course, will be quite expensive.
-The money you would spend in such a place can feed the whole family, so why not make them at home?

 And there is no need for refined sugar, the mashed banana, if ripe and sweet, will do an excellent job here.
 Plus, if you choose to serve them with maple syrup, honey or any other syrup, you get extra sweetness from there, so no need for unnecessary empty calories.